alto777/LFSR/README.md

 # Psychtone

 This is a re-creation of Don Lancaster's 1971 kit "Music Composer-Synthesizer", or the note selection part of it anyway.
 I'm still ironing out some details but it is usable at this stage and a bit of play can end up with some nice results.
 Be sure to turn up the "weight" mini-pots that are concentric with the "tune select" knobs.
 The shift register bits can be set/cleared by clicking on the LEDs like the FG8.
+I'm sure I don't hear the distinction between forward, reverse, up and down, but the toggle switches select from four different fixed feedback arrangements, all maximal (63 steps).

 # COMING SOON, or later:

 These are really just warm-up exercises.
 I will expand the FG8 to the obvious FG24, folding in ideas and improvements that I hope aren't all mine.
 I also have a crude but functional emulator for the Triadex MUSE.
 Google it.
+The Triadex counter section is leading me to explore a sequencer with an expanded counting area using prime numbers, wait for the S357 sequencer without holding your breath.